anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

   * [Common Worship Changes to Revised Common Lectionary](http://justus.anglican.org/~ss/rcldifferences.html)

 # Notes {#notes}

+[^Proper1]: Joel B. Green, _The Gospel of Luke_, The New International Commentary on the New Testament (Grand Rapids: Eerdmans, 1997), p.
+233.

 [^Lent]: Jeremy Haselock, 'Lent', in David Kennedy with Jeremy Haselock, _Using Common Worship: Times and Seasons, Part 2 (Lent to Embertide)_ (London: Church House Publishing, 2008), p.
 17.